atodorov/qa-automation-ruby-101/module00/README.md

 Answer the questions:

-* What is a programming language ?
+* What is a programming language?
-* Why do we need a programming language ?
+* Why do we need a programming language?
-* What is a programming language syntax ?
+* What is a programming language syntax?
-* What is the difference between static and dynamic typed languages ?
+* What is the difference between static and dynamic typed languages?
-* What is a standard library ?
+* What is a standard library?
-* What is the difference between a script vs. a program ?
+* What is the difference between a script and a program?
-* What are the advantages / disadvantages between compiled programs and interpreted programs ?
+* What are the advantages / disadvantages of compiled programs and interpreted programs?
-* What program produces .exe files on Windows and executable binaries on Linux ?
+* What program produces .exe files on Windows and executable binaries on Linux?
-* What is UNIX ?
+* What is UNIX?
-* Why POSIX is important ?
+* Why POSIX is important?
-* Describe how an operating system will execute the `hello-world` program ?
+* Describe how an operating system will execute the `hello-world` program?
-* What is plain text vs. rich text ?
+* What is plain text vs. rich text?
-* How does an IDE help me over a plain text editor ?
+* How does an IDE help me over a plain text editor?
-* Can I use a text editor for any kind of programming language ?
+* Can I use a text editor for any kind of programming language?
-* Why are make recipes needed ?
+* Why are make recipes needed?
-* What are software packages ?
-Why do we need them ?
+* What are software packages?
+Why do we need them?
-* How does debugging help testing ?
+* How does debugging help testing?
-* What are the things that a tester can debug ?
+* What are the things that a tester can debug?
-* When does a tester need to debug ?
+* When does a tester need to debug?